Sophia of Prussia: Fall of Venizelos and Olga's regency

 In Athens, the death of Alexander I created a serious institutional crisis.
-Always opposed the return of Constantine I and Diadochos George to Greece, the government of Eleftherios Venizelos offered the throne to Prince Paul, the third son of the deposed sovereign.
+Always opposed to the return of Constantine I and 'Diadochos George' to Greece, the government of Eleftherios Venizelos offered the throne to Prince Paul, the third son of the deposed sovereign.
 However, he refused to ascend the throne before his father and his elder brother unless a referendum appointed him as the new Head of State.

-However, the situation of the Venizelists was already precarious after the difficulties faced by the country during the Greco-Turkish War of 1919-1922.
+The situation of the Venizelists was already precarious after the difficulties faced by the country during the Greco-Turkish War of 1919-1922.
 Supporters of King Constantine I therefore experienced a resurgence of popularity and Venizelos was defeated in the parliamentary elections of November 1920.
-The return of monarchists in power led to the resignation of Venizelist administrative staff and on 17 November Admiral Pavlos Kountouriotis, who was appointed regent after the death of Alexander I, chose to resign.
+The return of monarchists to power led to the resignation of Venizelist administrative staff and on 17 November Admiral Pavlos Kountouriotis was appointed regent after the death of Alexander I, chose to resign.
 The new Prime Minister Dimitrios Rallis, therefore asked Dowager Queen Olga to assume the regency until the return of her son, on 19 December 1920.
-For about a month, she was the head of the Greek kingdom but her role was roughly limited to prepare the restoration of Constantine I.
+For about a month, she was the head of the Greek kingdom but her role was roughly limited to preparing for the restoration of Constantine I.

-In the meanwhile, in Switzerland, the royal family was preparing the wedding of two of their children with children of King Ferdinand I of Romania.
-A few weeks before the death of Alexander I, the Diadochos George was engaged to Princess Elisabeth of Romania, which gave the opportunity for Princess Helen of Greece to meet Crown Prince Carol of Romania and in turn, become engaged to him.
-While Sophia was satisfied with her son's upcoming wedding, she disapproved of her daughter's romance with the Romanian Crown Prince.
-Still saddened by the loss of Alexander I, the Queen did not want to lose another of her children.
-Above all, Sophia had no confidence in the future Carol II, whose marriage and divorce with Zizi Lambrino had already shocked her.
+In the meantime, in Switzerland, the royal family was preparing for the wedding of two of their children with children of King Ferdinand I of Romania.
+A few weeks before the death of Alexander I, 'Diadochos George' became engaged to Princess Elisabeth of Romania, while Princess Helen of Greece had secretly been engaged to Crown Prince Carol of Romania since 1913.
+Sophia was satisfied with her son's upcoming wedding, but she disapproved of her daughter's romance with the Romanian Crown Prince.
+Still saddened by the death of Alexander, the Queen did not want to lose another child.
+Sophia had no confidence in the future Carol II, whose marriage and divorce from Zizi Lambrino had already shocked her.